CS-SE-DEV/FHAPI-TO-LEEF/README.md

 ## Mapping ##

 There are two modules apart of this project.
 The Mapping module contains the data structures and deserializtion logic for all data models used in the script.
-In the event a field title changes in the API or LEEF schema, simply update the information in the mapping file.
-As new fields are to be captured, the mapping file will be updated.
+In the event a field titles change in the API or LEEF schema, simply update the information in the mapping file.
+Including additional fields or adding new event types to capture/convert can be accomplished by updating the mapping file accordingly.